ArjunCodes29/Imperative-programming-Hillary-Term/README.md

 This is currently a mess, but starting from pset2 I will try  to make my commit history reflect my thought process as I am going through the working sheet.

+### coming soon
+make just one md file for each pset so its easier to mark